 - 1 cup semisweet chocolate chips plus ¼ cup more to add on top, 170 grams for 1 cup

 - Preheat the oven to 350 degrees.

-- On low speed add the egg, vanilla, and cashew milk.
+- On low speed add the 2 eggs, and 1 tsp vanilla.

-- Mix in the chocolate chips by hand.
+- Mix in the chocolate chips by hand until just mixed.

-- Grease a 10-inch cast iron skillet and press in the cookie dough.
+- Grease a 10-inch or 12-inch cast iron skillet with butter and press in the cookie dough.
 If you use a 12-inch skillet, the dough will be a bit lower in the pan because I have a 10-inch skillet.